 Cheap West End Theater Tickets in London

 Theater is a fix part of many London visitors’ itinerary, and seeing a play in the West End is well worth the splurge.
+But don’t worry: Visiting London on a budget doesn’t mean you have to miss out on experiencing a West End play or musical.
 The best part is that seeing a play or musical doesn’t need to be expensive – I’ve seen plays for as little as £20!
 Similar to New York, London also has discount ticket booths – head to the TKTS ticket booth in the afternoon to get discounted tickets for the same evening.
 The Guardian just published a guide on how to get the best deal for West End Theater Tickets.